hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    a shortcut to the session you just setup.
 From now on, when you open MobaXterm, you can just double click that shortcut and you will start a remote session on ``my-vsc-cluster.example.com``.

-   If you wish you can also create a direct shortcut on your desktop.
-To do that, right click on the saved session name and choose *Create a desktop shortcut*, as shown below.
-An icon will appear on your Desktop which double clicking starts MobaXterm with a session on the cluster.
+   To create a direct shortcut on your desktop (optional), right click on the saved session name and choose *Create a desktop shortcut* (see image below).
+An icon will appear on your Desktop that will start MobaXterm and open a session in the relevant cluster.

 .. figure:: access_using_mobaxterm/mobaxterm_session_shortcut.png
    :align: center
    :alt: session desktop shortcut